simplemono/world/README.md

       (f0 w0)))
 ```

-Additionally they solve another challenge that is described in the section
+Additionally, they solve another challenge that is described in the section
 'Logging'.

 The second part of the 'why' is that functions with the described signature
-cannot only be put together like Lego bricks, they can also stay very simple
+cannot only be put together like Lego bricks, but they can also stay very simple
 like Lego bricks.
-Each function can solve a single task and don't need to know
+Each function can solve a single task and doesn't need to know
 where the input data is coming from or how to pass its results to the next
 function.